 - Artist, Band or Public Figure

 - Groups - Groups are like discussion forums and allow people to share photos, links, updates and more.
 Groups are restricted and are not necessarily open to the public.
 With over a billion people using Facebook Groups monthly, they are very popular.
 As I mentioned above, through your Member Jungle Website, you can create Members Only Areas which can include discussions, galleries and more.
-To benefit your club's growth, the more use of your site, the better.
+To benefit your club's growth, the more you use your site, the better.

-- Anyone can create a Facebook Page or Group but only official representatives can create and manage a Group or a Page for an organisation, business, brand or public figure.
+- Anyone can create a Facebook Page or Group, but only official representatives can create and manage a Group or a Page for an organisation, business, brand or public figure.
 It is absolutely essential that you are designated by your club or organisation to represent them on social media.